genomewalker/derep-genomes/README.md

 SLURM arguments:
-  --slurm-config FILE   YAML configuration file for SLURM --chunk-size INT      Number of genomes in each chunk for fastANI in SLURM (default: 10) --slurm-arr-size INT  Slurm maximum job array size (default: 1000)
+  --slurm-config FILE   YAML configuration file for SLURM --chunk-size INT      Number of genomes in each chunk for fastANI i
   ```

 DeRepG uses an SQLite3 database to store the results and the different runs, so if it fails or you have a new set of genomes it doesn't need to rerun the whole dereplication.